RupeshKumar4511/ML/README.md

 <br>
 <b>Disadvantage of Online ML : </b>
 <br>
 1. Tricky to use : There are few libraries which we can use to train model.
-For the enterprized application, where the data is so large, it is difficult to process these data to train model using these libraries.
+For the enterprized application,where the data is so large, it is difficult to process these data to train model using these libraries.
 <br>
 2. Risky : If the behavior of our model depends on incoming request and suppose if anyone hackes the incoming request then it is risky for our model because it can make our model biased.